Langevin diffusions on the torus: estimation and applications: Introduction

-with $V(\cdot):=\sigma(\cdot)\sigma(\cdot)'$ and initial condition $p_0(\bx\, | \,\bx_s)=\delta(\bx-\bx_s)$ ($\delta(\cdot)$ represents Dirac's delta).
+with $\bx,\bx_s\in\R^p$, $V(\cdot):=\sigma(\cdot)\sigma(\cdot)'$ and initial condition $p_0(\bx\, | \,\bx_s)=\delta(\bx-\bx_s)$ ($\delta(\cdot)$ represents Dirac's delta).
 This PDE has no explicit solution except for very few particular choices of $b$ and $V$.
-We consider Maximum Likelihood (ML) estimation based on the numerical solution of \eqref{eq:pde}.
+We consider maximum likelihood estimation based on the numerical solution of \eqref{eq:pde}.
 This method is computationally costly, but serves as a benchmark to which other computationally more expedient methods can be compared.
-A simple solution is to replace the unknown tpd by the known sdi, hence reducing the problem to ML estimation with independent and identically distributed (iid) data, but this is usually inefficient and only allows for the estimation of the parameters appearing in the sdi.
+A simple solution is to replace the unknown tpd by the known sdi, hence reducing the problem to maximum likelihood estimation with independent and identically distributed data, but this is usually inefficient and only allows for the estimation of the parameters appearing in the sdi.
 We therefore develop better approximations to the tpd that are relatively easy to compute.
-For general diffusions, we introduce toroidal versions of the Euler and Shoji-Ozaki pseudo-likelihoods.
-For the WN process, we derive an specific, sdi-correct and computationally efficient tpd approximation.
-We investigate the quality of these estimators by calculating the Kullback-Leibler divergences of the approximating tpds with respect to the tpd obtained by numerically solving \eqref{eq:pde}.
+For general diffusions, we introduce toroidal versions of the Euler and Shoji--Ozaki pseudo-likelihoods.
+For the WN process, we derive a specific, sdi-correct and computationally efficient tpd approximation.
+We investigate the quality of these estimators by calculating the Kullback--Leibler divergences of the approximating tpds with respect to the tpd obtained by numerically solving \eqref{eq:pde}.
 Furthermore, in a simulation study for different discretization steps we compare, in the one- and two-dimensional cases, the performance of the proposed approximate likelihoods. \\